|Rating: ||Awaiting 3 votes Vote here|

 |Publisher: ||Obverse Books|

-Note: Sold-out unofficial novelisation of the 1966 Daleks Invasion Earth 2150 A.D. movie starring Peter Cushing, one of four such novelisations published in aid of Doctor Who author Tommy Donbavand who at the time was battling cancer.
-The book was written under the pseudonym "Alan Smithee" — apparently a well-known Who writer who wished to remain anonymous.
+Note: Unofficial novelisation of the 1966 Daleks Invasion Earth 2150 A.D. movie starring Peter Cushing, one of four such novelisations published in aid of the late Doctor Who author Tommy Donbavand who at the time was battling cancer.
+The book was written under the pseudonym “Alan Smithee” — apparently a well-known Who writer who wished to remain anonymous.